abdullahqutob/LAMP-Stack-Tetris/README.txt

-Tetris game designed to run on a XAMPP server
+Javascript Tetris game designed for an apache web server, adapted to run on a local server

 Controls: